 The code will tell WordPress that you set the value of PHP memory limit to 256 MB.
 However, you can replace 256M with any value as you want.

-After adding this code, you need to save changes and upload it back to your server and the new file covers the existing one.
+After adding this code, you need to save changes and upload it back to your server and the new file overwrites the existing one.

 Once all done, you can visit your site and will find out that allowed memory size exhausted error is fixed now.